zakski/accrete-starform-stargen/docs/notes/branches & forks & stubs/pre-github/burdick - accrete - 3.x - starform.md

 - Burdick Version: V3.1
 - Key: Malloy.1993

-More up-to-date version of Matt Burdick's code, ported to C from pascal.
-Was given to Ian Burrell by Sean Malloy.
+Most up-to-date version of Matt Burdick's code, was labelled V3.1 by Sean Malloy.

-It has the complete source code, and seems to be a higher version than the one posted by Steve Gilham, however the name change suggests that there is at least one intermediate version between the two.
+It has the complete source code, and seems to be a higher version than the others.

 It was wrapped into a shar in 1993, but Malloy had been sitting on it for a while, so it is difficult to place its precise place in the timeline.

+#### Compile/Run Status
+- Compiles:
+  - On Mac: ???, written in C.
+  - On Windows: Fails
+  - On Linux (WSL2): Fails
+- Runs:
+  - N/A

+#### Compile/Run Status With Modification
+- Compiles:
+  - On Mac: ???, written in C.
+  - On Windows: Fails using gradle/Visualcpp.
+  - On Linux (WSL2): Passes using gcc.
+- Runs:
+  - On Linux (WSL2): Runs successfully.

+## Follow Up
+???